DRESDEN The Underground Railroad Uncle Tom's Cabin

 The Bear's Paw Pattern, may have directed slaves to head north over the Appalachian Mountains - follow the literal footprints of the bear as they always go to water and berries and other natural food sources.

-For those who like Horse Racing and Slots, there is the Dresden Raceway which is open each day between 11am and 2pm.
-Check out the details at
+For those who like The Casino and Slots, there is the Gateway Casinos Dresden which is open each day between 9 am and 1 am.
+Check out the details at Gateway Casinos Dresden